Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 politician promised back in 2007?

-We can be sure that a kingdom is coming to this earth, but it will not come through the political process
+We can be sure that God's kingdom is going to openly manifest on earth, but it will not come through the

-of the United States or through any candidate who proclaims he or she will bring it to this earth.
-And, it
+political process of the United States or through any candidate who proclaims he or she will bring it to this

-will not come about because we think if we put the right people in office, we can somehow establish God's
+earth.
+And, it will not come about because we think if we put the right people in office, we can somehow

 God Himself has set the time for this day.
 What are we to do until then?